Kmbaria/Quotez/README.md

 New quotes deletes itself if you try to add new quote
 # Behaviour Driven Development
-the followinng table show all the bdd
+the followinng table show all the BDD

 | Behavior        | Input           | Outcome  |
 | ------------- |:-------------:| -----:|